kevinfiol/kevinfiol.github.io/content/blog/modern-bundling-with-esbuild.md

 npm install --save-dev esbuild
 ```

 You can use esbuild via CLI or its Node API.
-For tiny apps where your build config is practically non-existent, using the CLI is a fine way to.
+For tiny apps where your build config is practically non-existent, using the CLI is a fine way to go.
 You can simply define a script in your `package.json` file and be ready to go.

 ```json
 "scripts": {